apache/streampark-website/community/release/How-to-release-version.md

 Then click the `Publish release` button.

-The rename the release-2.1.0-rc1 branch to release-2.1.0.
+Then rename the release-2.1.0-rc1 branch to release-2.1.0.

 ### 6.5 Send new version announcement email